palantir/gradle-gitsemver/README.md

 ## How does it work?

-1. Find all tags of format v?\d+\.\d+\.\d+ accessable from HEAD
+1. Finds all tags of format v?\d+\.\d+\.\d+ accessible from HEAD
-2. Use a slightly modified semantic versioning scheme to sort tags
+2. Uses a slightly modified semantic versioning scheme to sort tags
-3. Choose the 'largest' tag and append to the build portion of version if tag != HEAD:
+3. Chooses the 'largest' tag
+4. If the tag is not at HEAD, it appends to the version:
-   * number of commits since that tag
+   * the number of commits since that tag
    * the git hash in the format g01ABCDEF
    * the dirty state of the repo
-4. Use the tag itself without any appendix if tag == HEAD
+4. If the tag is at HEAD, then nothing is appended

 ### Example: